Gastroenterology and Hepatology

-Many common childhood gastrointestinal problems such as gastro-oesophageal reflux, abdominal pain and constipation can be managed well by general paediatricians and GPs without needing input by the Paediatric Gastroenterology & Hepatology Service.
-Our service manages serious, long-term gastroenterology and hepatology conditions such as inflammatory bowel disease, liver disease, intestinal failure.
+Many common childhood gastrointestinal problems such as uncomplicated gastro-oesophageal reflux, abdominal pain and constipation can be managed well by general paediatricians and GPs without needing input by the Paediatric Gastroenterology & Hepatology Service.
+Our service primarily manages serious, long-term gastroenterology and hepatology conditions such as inflammatory bowel disease, liver disease and intestinal failure.

 We have updated our referral criteria in 2014 for GPs and paediatricians.

-Patients from outside of Auckland will be assessed by their local paediatrician and discussion made with the on call paediatric gastroenterologist & hepatologist at Starship.
-Appropriate arrangements for transfer to Starship can then be made if needed.
+Patients from outside of Auckland will be assessed by their local paediatrician who will discuss with the on call paediatric gastroenterologist & hepatologist at Starship.
+Appropriate arrangements for transfer to Starship can then be made if required.

-If your child has a less urgent problem, a letter of referral is sent to our department.
-A senior doctor will look at the letter and a decision is made based on the information provided in the letter.
+If your child has a less urgent problem, a letter of referral will be sent to our department.
+A senior doctor will look at the letter and a decision will be made based on the information provided in the letter.
 We are not able to see all children referred to us and many conditions can be looked after by general paediatricians.
 Possible outcomes from referral include:

 - Outpatient clinic appointment:

 An appointment will be offered.
 For most referrals this will be within a month.
 All children will be seen within 4 months.
-If your child is getting worse while waiting, please see your General Practitioner or paediatrician again.
+If your child's symptoms are getting worse while waiting, please see your General Practitioner or paediatrician again.

 - More investigations are needed:

-Sometimes, when we read the referral letter, we feel it would be useful for your child to have more tests, either before we see them, or to decide if we need to see your child.
-These tests may be blood, urine or faecal (stool) tests or X-rays.
-In this case, we will write to your referring doctor to arrange these and ask that they re-refer your child when the tests have been done.
+Sometimes, when we read the referral letter, we feel it would be useful for your child to have more tests, either to decide whether we need to see your child or to provide valuable information for when we see your child.
+These tests may be blood, urine or faecal (stool) tests or radiological tests (eg. X-rays or ultrasound scans).
+In this case we will write to your referring doctor asking them to arrange these tests, then refer your child when the tests have been done.

 For some conditions your child may be booked directly to endoscopy without being seen in clinic first.
 The reason for this is to decrease delay prior to treatment.
 Both you and the referring doctor will be sent a letter explaining this.
-If you have any concerns or questions please contact the team via our secretary (extension 22292 at Starship Hospital) and we will see you in clinic to discuss things more fully.
+If you have any concerns or questions please contact the team via our secretary (extension 22292 at Starship Hospital) as we can see you in clinic to discuss things more fully, if necessary.
 Endoscopy waiting times are currently 8-12 weeks.